hurbcom/challenge-bravo/hurb/README.md

         - When editing the url for challenge test, add the argument _&key=\<keystringyoujustgot\>_
     - Done as suggested, there should be no issues, at least for single requests.
     - I coded the stress test and kept it in the internal test file but limited to a single request.

+## MongoDB setup and http-handler setup
+Run `setup/setup` to boot start the challenge settings.
+This command starts the local server for the challenge after clearing the MongoDB database and refilling it with default data.